rbuckton/promisejs/README.md

   err => {/*handle err*/})
 ```

-If you need to peeform a large number of nested asynchronous calls, Continuation
+If you need to perform a large number of nested asynchronous calls, Continuation
 Passing Style can start to look complicated very quickly.

 With Promises, you might write: